usmcamp0811/dotfiles/vault/VAULT-SETUP.md

 # How to Use Hashicorp Vault for Managing Secrets on NixOS

 This guide will walk you through the process of securely providing secrets to a NixOS system using Hashicorp Vault.
-It assumes that you already have a Hashicorp Vault server up and running, and that your NixOS configuration is set up using [Snowfall-lib](https://github.com/snowfallorg/lib).
+It assumes that you already have a Hashicorp Vault server up and running, and that your NixOS configuration is using [Snowfall-lib](https://github.com/snowfallorg/lib).
 The method described here is inspired by [Jake Hamilton](https://github.com/jakehamilton).

+The rest of this documentation should allow you to create the necessary items within vault to prevent the leakage of secrets.

 ## Creating a Policy